tatumio/tatum-php/docs/Api/BlockchainOperationsApi.md

 ### Description

-Set the contract address of an ERC-20 or ERC-20-equivalent token
+Set the contract address of an ERC-20, ERC-20-equivalent or TRC-10 token

-<h4>2 credits per API call.</h4><br/> <p>Set the contract address of an ERC-20 or ERC-20-equivalent token (for example, BEP-20, HRM-20, and so on) to be able to communicate with the smart contract. <br/> <br/> <p>After creating and deploying an ERC-20 or ERC-20-equivalent token to the blockchain, the smart contract address is generated and must be set within Tatum.
-If the address is not set, the Tatum platform will not be able to detect incoming deposits of the tokens and transfer the tokens from virtual accounts to blockchain addresses.</p> <p><b>NOTE:</b> For Algorand, the contract address should be the token asset ID (AssetID), for example, <code>55351976</code>.</p>
+<h4>2 credits per API call.</h4><br/> <p>Set the contract address of an ERC-20, ERC-20-equivalent or TRC-10 token (for example, BEP-20, HRM-20, and so on) to be able to communicate with the smart contract. <br/> <br/> <p>After creating and deploying an ERC-20, ERC-20-equivalent or TRC-10 token to the blockchain, the smart contract address is generated and must be set within Tatum.
+If the address is not set, the Tatum platform will not be able to detect incoming deposits of the tokens and transfer the tokens from virtual accounts to blockchain addresses.</p> <p><b>NOTE:</b> For Algorand, the contract address should be the token asset ID (AssetID), for example, <code>55351976</code>.</p> <p><b>NOTE:</b> For Tron, the contract address should be the token ID (tokenId), for example, <code>1234567</code>.</p>

 ### Example